edocli/CSPy/README.md

 [AP CSP Exam Reference Sheet](https://apcentral.collegeboard.org/media/pdf/ap-computer-science-principles-exam-reference-sheet.pdf)

-> Note: This is just a final project for my university dual-credit course.
+> **Note**: This is just a final project for my dual-credit course.
 The code is total spaghetti and it severely lacks error handling.
 I might update it later, but probably won't.

-~~Special thanks to Gemini3Pro for the invaluable assistance 🤓~~
+~~Special thanks to Gemini 3 Pro for the invaluable assistance 🤓~~

 ## ✨ Features